 Shades of Tezla is the second large expansion.
-It introduces two factions (a whole new concept of play with faction tokens you can collect and give you special powers, sites, reference cards and markers), new enemy tokens, actions cards and seventh playable hero, Braevalar with his deed deck and personal skills.
+It introduces two factions (a whole new concept of play with faction tokens you can collect and give you special powers, sites, reference cards, and markers), new enemy tokens, actions cards, and the seventh playable hero, Braevalar with his deed deck and personal skills.

 No less than sixteen new scenarios are included utilizing all the added material.